How to Pack the Perfect Disney Park Bag Ever!

 What’s the Ultimate Park Bag for Disney Parks?

 Your ultimate Disney Park Bag should fit everything you usually need on any given day, plus a few extras.
 We use backpacks for the majority of our Disney Park trips.
-A nice Disney drawstring backpack is often how I roll.
+A nice Disney drawstring backpack is often how we roll.
 This will help you reduce the amount of clutter you take with you unnecessarily.
 It is easy to access for both yourself and your partner – but you will definitely feel it if a stranger tries to reach into it.

 Don’t become the family mule, carrying everyone’s stuff around.
 My partner generally carries an assortment of camera gear in a backpack.